I feel inspired at the moment.

 Goals are about objectives and forming actionable steps to make them happen.

-Channel your inspiration into establish a set of goals for yourself.
+Channel your inspiration into establishing a set of goals for yourself.
 Treat it as a business plan for life.
 As yourself these questions:

 What do you want to do?